ivelum/smartdate/readme.md

 ## Configuration options

 smartdate.init() takes an optional parameter, object with configuration options.
-For example, if you’d like to switch language to Russian, initialize smartdate as following:
+For example, if you'd like to switch language to Russian, initialize smartdate as following:

 ```js